AGaylord6/HPSC-Fault-Tolerance/FaultInjection/README.md

 2. Pause process and get PID
 3. Read virtual memory mappings
 4. Find physical frames in RAM being used by different parts of the compression process (like stack, heap, etc)
-5. Use Loadable Kernel Module (See `FaultInjection\faultmem\README.md`) flip bits in the target frames, mimicking Single Event Upsets (SEU)
+5. Use Loadable Kernel Module (See `FaultInjection\faultmem\README.md`) to flip bits in the target frames, mimicking Single Event Upsets (SEU)
 6. Resume compression and anslyze failure

 ***